fulmotalkseries-donotusethis/leadership-notes-and-talks/README.md

 This repository will point to my leadership experience, various notes collected over the years, and links to talks I have given or hosted.

 Social platforms like LinkedIn are great for quick updates, but complex ideas require space.
 In linked resources, you will find full-length essays, talk outlines, book summaries, research notes, and supporting code—free from character limits.
+Please note that this is an evolving project.

 ---